kieran-mackle/AutoTrader/content/_tutorials/validation.md

 title: Backtesting Validation
 permalink: tutorials/validation
 ---
+*This page is currently in development.
+Check back again soon!*

 To ensure that the backtest framework is correctly modelling market dynamics, a validation study was performed.
 This